Small Business Innovation Research

 Inquiries

-The DON SBIR/STTR liaison for FWA to the Office of the General and the Suspension and Debarment Official (SDO) is Robert L. Smith, Director, DON SBIR/STTR Programs.
-Direct FWA inquiries to Mr. Smith at [email protected].
+The DoN SBIR/STTR liaison for FWA to the Office of the General and the Suspension and Debarment Official (SDO) is Brian Shipley, Director, DoN SBIR/STTR Programs.
+Direct FWA inquiries to Mr. Shipley at [email protected].

 Examples of SBIR/STTR Fraud-related Cases